AlSiyabi777b/Yla_Tahadiy/README.md

 # my App

-this app is created to solve the problem of dosen't founding any team players to play with.
+this app is created to solve the problem of dosen't founding any team players to play with!